The blocks below describe the setup of your user feedback survey and show the results that you’ll receive.

 You can use these individual responses to work towards the goal that you set out to achieve with the user feedback (such as reducing your bounce rate or getting new A/B testing ideas).

 The individual responses (especially for a larger number of testers) can sometimes be a bit much to digest.
 That is why, in every report, we include a visual word cloud for each of the questions.
 In it, words that are included more often in the feedback will be displayed larger, therefore making them stand out more.

 All the user feedback for a particular question will be included in its word cloud, so it can serve as an effective way of summarizing the feedback.

 We ask demographic data from each of our testers, this includes their gender.
 This data can help you to see how the division between men and women was in your random set of testers that have provided feedback on your website.
 The grouped data is then visualized in a clear pie chart to give a quick overview of the gender split.

 Keep in mind that you can specify the gender of the user testers to only get either male or female ones.
 You can do this in the demographics section of your order.

 Age is another point of demographic data that we ask from our user feedback panel.
 With this data, you can see what age groups were represented most in our random sample of testers.
 The age data is then put into age groups, and plotted onto a chart in order to provide a good visual overview.

 Keep in mind that you can specify the age group of the user testers to only get feedback from a specific age group.
 You can include this requirement in the demographics section of your order.

 Finally, we ask each of the testers the following question: “How likely are you to recommend this website to a colleague or friend?” on a scale of 0-10.

 The average of these scores will determine your Net Promoter Score.
-This is a popular metric that is often included in (User Experience) UX research documents.
-The NPS metric is used as a proxy for gauging the customer's overall satisfaction with the product or service that is being tested.
+This is a popular metric that is often included in (User Experience) UX research documents across the globe.
+The NPS metric is used as a proxy for gauging the customer’s overall satisfaction with the tested product or service.